Does Coolant Evaporate? (Coolant Loss)

 Under normal circumstances, coolant loss should be almost nothing.
 You might need to top it up every year.

 Most manufacturers recommend a coolant flush every five or ten years.
-Check your owner’s handbook and service booklet for additional information.
+Check your owner’s manual and service booklet for supplementary information.

 If your levels are low or the coolant is contaminated, you have a problem.
 If not, well done for checking, and carry on as you were.